 Quickstart

 Welcome to the Eidolon Quickstart!
-This page covers a few prerequisites, cloning the Quickstart repository from GitHub, starting the agent machine, and conversing with your agent.
+This page covers a few prerequisites, cloning the Quickstart repository from GitHub, starting the agent server, and conversing with your agent.

 Prerequisites